The average savings account rate is a benchmark for the overall rate environment. But it’s not a rate that you should settle for.

 National average savings account interest rate

-The average interest rate for savings accounts is 0.09 percent for the week of September 23,2020, according to Bankrate’s weekly survey of institutions.
+The national average interest rate for savings accounts is 0.07 percent for the week of Feb.
+24, 2021, according to Bankrate’s weekly survey of institutions.
 Many online banks have savings rates higher than the national average.
 The higher the rate, the more savings account interest you’ll earn.